"crumbs of lost material add up to a feast of waste at the end of

 around plants.
 Clumps of ash become caustic lye when wetted, so you

-want it to just be a dusting-and yes, do not breath it in.
+want it to just be a dusting-and do not breathe the dust.

 *Salvage and gather reusable screws, bolts and fasteners from wood or